 - Motivational Interviewing

 After rehab, we want you to feel secure about your ability to cope with everyday life.
 If you aren’t sure your recovery is sitting on firm ground, we can offer you access to some aftercare options.
 That includes 12-Step meetings and sober living homes.
-For more information about our services, contact Gateway Foundation now.
+For more information about our services, contact Gateway now.
 Addiction specialists are awaiting your call at 877.505.4673.